Houston Fibroids Logo

 When practicing yoga to alleviate fibroid-related pain, you must listen to your body and consult a healthcare provider or yoga instructor knowledgeable about your condition.
 They can guide suitable poses and modifications based on your symptoms and needs.

-Yoga Poses for Fibroid Pain
+Yoga Poses for Period Pain and Fibroids

 If you’ve considered yoga, we recommend the following poses to reduce period-related fibroid pain: